-One of SHAPE’s volunteers brought this story to our attention and Farzana was immediately taken under our wings.
+One of SHAPE’s volunteers brought this story to our attention, and we took Farzana under our wings.
 We trained her in fashion designing and paid her a monthly allowance.
-Her father was enrolled in Government schemes to avail of monthly support.
-After six months of training, Farzana started a little tailoring shop in her locality and started earning more than ever.
+Her father was enrolled in Government schemes to become eligible for monthly support.
+After six months of training, Farzana started a small, local tailoring shop, and started earning more than ever.

-India is still under the clutches of such injustices (Click here to know more about debt-related slavery in India) despite its booming economy.
-We pray that not another Farzana has to lose her life because of someone else’s mistake.
+Despite its booming economy, India is still under the clutches of these injustices (Click here to know more about debt-related slavery in India).
+We pray that no-one has to lose her life, like Farzana nearly did, because of someone else’s mistake.
 We pray that every woman in India has the freedom to call her own shots.

 —A report by SHAPE.